NicolasLalonde/reminder/README.md

 This will run the `install.sh` file found in the repository.
 It will alert you of any missing dependencies.
 If there are any, it will quit.
-You will then most likely need to install yad.
 In this case you will need to install the missing dependencies and rerun the installer.